jakejeyakumar/blue-button/README.md

 - Parse CMS into JSON representation
 - Generate JSON object based on data model

 Actual implementation of sensing type of data and parsing CCDA and C32 reside in this repository.
 Implementation of other functionalities reside in
-- [blue-button-xml](https://github.com/amida-tech/blue-button-xml) provides XML parsing infrastructure
+Depends on the following:
 - [blue-button-cms](https://github.com/amida-tech/blue-button-cms) provides CMS parsing
 - [blue-button-model](https://github.com/amida-tech/blue-button-model) provides data model schema and validation

+- [blue-button-xml](https://github.com/jakejeyakumar/blue-button-xml) provides XML parsing infrastructure
 In addition CCDA generation from blue-button, JSON objects is available in [blue-button-generate](https://github.com/amida-tech/blue-button-generate).

 ## Quick up and running guide